ninenox-dev/KotlinLocalization/README.md

         />
 ```

-3. res add new locale in this demo
+3. In folder `res` add new locale.

 ```
 values-th
    - strings.xml